-Demonstration: In this Lab 5, the requested screenshot of the software routine running in the Terminal suffices. ✓ If you prefer, you can request a virtual session (Webex) with the instructor and demo it (using a camera).
-Submit to Moodle (an assignment will be created):

-/ One .zip file: e (an assignment will r: The .zip file must o be created): contain the source files (cpp, .h, Mak sefile) and the re quested screenshot.
+- Demonstration: In this Lab 5, the requested screenshot of the software routine running in the Terminal suffices. ✓ If you prefer, you can request a virtual session (Zoom) with the instructor and demo it. - Submit to Moodle (an assignment will be created): - ✓ One .zip file: - □ 1st Activity: The .zip file must contain the source files (.cpp, .h, Makefile) and the requested screenshot.